 DDR interfaces emit electromagnetic radiation which can couple to the antennas of various radios that are integrated in the system, and cause radio frequency interference (RFI).
-The DDR Radio Frequency Interference Mitigation (DDR RFIM) feature is primarily aimed at resolving narrowband RFI from DDR5 and LPDDR5/x technologies for the Wi-Fi high and ultra-high bands (~5-7 GHz).
+The DDR Radio Frequency Interference Mitigation (DDR RFIM) feature is primarily aimed at resolving narrowband RFI from DDR5 technology for the Wi-Fi\ high and ultra-high bands (~5-7 GHz).
 By changing the DDR data rate, the harmonics of the clock can be shifted out of a radio band of interest, thus mitigating RFI to that radio.
 This feature is working with SAGV on, the 3rd SAGV point is used as RFI mitigation point

-17.1.4 Memory Controller (MC)
+18.1.4 Memory Controller (MC)

 The integrated memory controller is responsible for transferring data between the processor and the DRAM as well as the DRAM maintenance.
 There are two instances of MC, one per memory slice.
-Each controller is capable of supporting up to four channels of LPDDR5/x, two channels of DDR5.
+Each controller is capable of supporting up to two channels of DDR5.